 Year Entered by BMM1959

-Of the 78 major cities and towns, more than 30 have no Baptist work of any kind.
-Puerto Rico represents a wide open field for work in Spanish and English, not only in the San Juan metropolitan area but also in other cities and towns.
+Many of the major cities and towns have no Baptist work of any kind.
+Puerto Rico represents a wide-open field for work in Spanish and English, not only in the San Juan metropolitan area but also in other cities and towns.